bahrus/xtal-chart-istic/README.md

 );
 ```

-As you can see, there's a fourth sub property that can be passed in -- responsiveOptions, which are demonstrated frequently in the chartist examples.
+As you can see, there's a third sub property that can be passed in -- responsiveOptions, which are demonstrated frequently in the chartist examples.